oilandsugar/ritual-dust/content/craft/tattooing.md

 ### Sharps and sharps disposal

 - Always use single use and disposable sharps (needles, razors, etc)
-- Inspect packaging of pre-sterilize sharps to make sure it’s not been compromised
+- Inspect packaging of pre-sterilized sharps to make sure it’s not been compromised
 - Dispose immediately after use in a sharps container
 - Dispose of the full sharps container when it’s 3/4 full
 - Install the sharps container on a proper wall mount as close as practical to the use area